ggnohc/RoboND-Kinematics-Project/writeup_template.md

 * One challenge I found is the calculation of theta4, 5 and 6.
 Using formulas provided on lesson 2-8 to calculate the euler angles does not give a good error margin, and the arm will either not able to pick up the bottle or will drop it before it reach the bin.
-  * It is only when I used the formula in walkthrough video did I get a reasonable error margin, and the 7 or 8 out of 10 times the robot arm able to drop the bottle into the bin successfully, as depicted in figures below.
+  * It is only when I used the formula in walkthrough video I was get a reasonable error margin, and 8 out of 10 times the robot arm able to drop the bottle into the bin successfully, as depicted in figures below.

 Kuka arm drooping the last bottle:
 ![kuka dropping last bottle][kuka_drop]